 To personalize the video, you can insert your logo, too.

-How to merge video clips on your smartphone
+How to merge videos on your smartphone

 It’s generally better to edit videos on your computer because smartphone apps offer fewer features and your hand-held devices have a slower processing speed.